THIS DATE IN HISTORY: Feb. 2

 Video: Bobby Clarke led Flyers to back-to-back Stanley Cups

 1980: Phil Esposito of the New York Rangers becomes the second player in NHL history to score 700 goals when he gets Nos.
-699 and 700 in the Rangers' 6-3 victory against the Washington Capitals in Landover, Maryland.
-He scores No. 699 with a second-period goal, then joins Gordie Howe in the NHL's 700-goal club early in the third period by taking a pass from Don Maloney and beating Wayne Stephenson with a wrist shot.
+699 and 700 in a 6-3 victory against the Washington Capitals in Landover, Maryland.
+He scores No. 699 in the second period, then joins Gordie Howe in the NHL's 700-goal club early in the third period by taking a pass from Don Maloney and beating Wayne Stephenson with a wrist shot.

 Video: Phil Esposito was record-setting goal scorer